interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/MailStatsType.md

 # MailStatsType

-Statistics about the mail usage including volume by IP, To address, and From address; as well as total sent / delivered counts and cost.
+Account usage statistics returned by `GET /mail/stats`.
+Includes billing-cycle usage totals (for cost calculation) as well as time-windowed sent/received counts and volume breakdowns by IP, destination, and source address.

 ## Properties